BeTheNerd/android_todo/README.md

 #### Building
-1. To build and install the code (first make sure the emulator is running then) gradle installDebug
+1. To build and install the code (first make sure the emulator is running then)

+    gradle installDebug

 2. To uninstall

     gradle uninstallDebug

 #### Testing
-1. To build, install, and run tests (first make sure the emulator is running then) gradle connectedInstrumentTest
+1. To build, install, and run tests (first make sure the emulator is running then)

+    gradle connectedInstrumentTest

-2. Then to view the reports open ./build/reports/instrumentedTests/connected/index.html
+2. To view the reports open ./build/reports/instrumentedTests/connected/index.html

 #### Notes
 To see the entire list of available tasks run

     gradle tasks

 or

     gradle tasks --all